Digitalswede/ADS_2021/README.md

 <details>
 <summary> 2.1 Task Definition</summary>

 My contribution: I gave feedback and discussed with the group members (David & Maria) who had created the initial draft about which research questions we should keep, and which questions we should move forward with.
-Here is a link to an early draft of our paper with the questions still in there, the "answers" to each question on page 2 is typed by me and was used for reference later on in the project. https://drive.google.com/file/d/1tm8MRCr17ix6i32tT9nXcVKYS6k9HhKh/view?usp=sharing <br>
+Here is a link to a very early draft of our paper with the questions still in there, the "answers" to each question on page 2 is typed by me and was used for reference later on in the project. https://drive.google.com/file/d/1tm8MRCr17ix6i32tT9nXcVKYS6k9HhKh/view?usp=sharing <br>

   I was mostly working on our datasets when our first drafts of the research paper was created, so as soon as I finished work on the dataset I helped out with the questions.
 Below are some examples of questions that made it, and those that did not (along with our reasoning):